Updated Jan. 21, 2021

-Idaho Housing does not provide legal advice.
+IHFA does not provide legal counsel.
 Consider contacting Idaho Legal Aid for legal counsel.

-No. Assistance is intended to help households preserve their current housing by paying rent and utility obligations that the household is unable to pay because of COVID-19-related circumstances.
+No. Assistance is intended to help households preserve their current housing by paying rent and utility obligations that the household is unable to pay because of a pandemic-related financial hardship.

-Q: What if I don’t have a phone where I can be reached for a follow-up?
+Q: What happens if I don’t have a phone where I can be reached for follow-up?

 Q: What documents do I need to provide?